 By bouncing the flash from a Speedlight, you can mimic the way sunlight flows in through a window or softly illuminate a room.
 Whereas a pop-up flash is harsh and can cause unflattering dark shadows or red eyes, bounced light can beautifully and naturally illuminate your subject.

 If you shoot with a higher ISO or a slower shutter speed, you won’t need to use flash very high.
 This will help make sure that your images look exceptionally natural.

 #7: Lightroom Magic: The Luminance Slider

-If you’ve pulled your photos into Lightroom and you’re seeing too much grain in your low light images, the luminance slider can work magic.
+If you’ve pulled your pictures into Lightroom and you’re seeing too much grain in your low light images, the luminance slider can work magic.

 In the Develop module, scroll down to the Noise Reduction section.
-The first slider controls luminance, and it removes grain and you’ll have less noise that can happen with this type of photography.
+The first slider controls luminance, and it removes grain and you’ll have less noise that can happen with this nice.

-Just make sure you don’t go overboard with the luminance slider or you’ll remove sharpness from your photos.
+Just make sure you don’t go overboard with the luminance slider or you’ll remove sharpness from your pictures.

 #8: Convert to Black & White

 There are times when you can’t avoid low light photography situations and, even with perfect camera settings, you may wind up with incorrectly exposed images.